 2. The amount of the contribution and admission fees shall be determined by the general assembly.

 1. Resolutions on amendment of the articles or on dissolution of the association may only be passed at a general assembly if two thirds (2/3) of the members are present or represented and by a majority of at least two thirds (2/3) of the valid votes cast.
 The proposal on amendment and the complete text of the proposed amended provisions or the proposal on dissolution of the association must be included in the agenda of the assembly.
-However, any amendment to the purposes of the association, as well as to the activities it intended to implement in order to achieve these purposes, must be approved by a majority of four fifth (4/5) of the valid votes cast.
+However, any amendment to the purposes of the association must be approved by a majority of four fifth (4/5) of the valid votes cast.

 2. After dissolution of the association the last board in office shall be entrusted with the liquidation, unless the general assembly provides differently.
 During liquidation the provisions of these articles shall remain in force as much as possible.

 3. The general assembly resolving on dissolution shall decide about the use of any credit balance after liquidation, on the understanding that the balance must be used for an object that approaches the object of the association as closely as possible.

 1. The general assembly may lay down, amend and withdraw other rules in connection with subjects that have not been provided for in these articles.

 2. The provisions of such rules may not be contrary to the provisions of these articles or the law.